obophenotype/uberon/docs/bridges.md

 This section is a (very) brief overview of the pipeline that generates the bridge files.

-The pipeline may be triggered by invoking the Make target `tmp/bridges` (whilst in the in `src/ontology` directory, where the Makefile is located).
+The pipeline may be triggered by invoking the Make target `refresh-bridges` (whilst in the in `src/ontology` directory, where the Makefile is located).
 Here is what happens then:

 1. Production of a SSSOM mapping set from the Uberon and CL cross-references.
 The Uberon `-edit` file is merged with the mirrored